New Zealand dairy giant posts loss after China stake sours

 Former chief executive Theo Spierings announced in March he was quitting, followed by former chairman John Wilson who left in July.
 Spierings’ compensation last year of NZ$8 million angered many farmers, who thought it was too high.

+Monaghan said Hurrell’s pay, which would be disclosed next year, would be “substantially less” than what his predecessor was paid and would be in line with market forces.

-Chris Lewis, who chairs farmer lobby group Federated Farmers, said in a statement that Fonterra must do better, something he’s hopeful will happen under the new management.
+Chris Lewis, the dairy chairman for farmer’s lobby group Federated Farmers, said in a statement that Fonterra must do better, something he’s hopeful will happen under the new management.

 “I hope those two have a new broom for the shop floor,” Lewis said.